GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 <br>
 {% include button.html text="Data to Viz" link="https://www.data-to-viz.com/" color="info" %}
 <br>
-Then check out the images below to identify which tool can create the chart type you need.

-{% include figure.html img="DataViz1.PNG" alt="Data to Viz - tools" caption="Data to Viz - tools" width="100%" %}
-{% include figure.html img="DataViz2.PNG" alt="Data to Viz - tools" width="100%" %}

-The Data to Viz team also provide a collection of really useful tips and caveats for using charts [here](https://www.data-to-viz.com/caveats.html).
+The Data to Viz team also provide a collection of really useful tips and caveats for using visualisations [here](https://www.data-to-viz.com/caveats.html).

 ## Types of visualistaions